AnthonyDickson/bacteria-project/README.md

 ## 2. Data
 The data consists of fluorescence spectra readings from six different species of bacteria: Bacillus cereus, Listeria monocytogenes, Staphylococcus aureus, Salmonella enterica, Escherichia coli, and Pseudomonas aureginosa.
+In the dataset these are referred to as 'bc', 'lm', 'sa', 'se', 'ec', and 'pa', respectively.
-For each bacteria sample there are spectra readings for about 1043 different wavelengths of light and the three growth phases: lag, log, and stat.
+For each bacteria sample there are spectra readings for about 1043 different wavelengths of light (from ~395 nm to ~785 nm) and the three growth phases: lag, log, and stationary.
 This means that for each bacteria sample there are 3 * 1043 data points.

 Furthermore, the spectra readings are generated with two different integration times, 16ms and 32ms.
 Integration time is the time spent gathering each fluorescence spectra reading.
 Shorter integration times are preferred.

+The original csv file (`data/16ms_32ms_growth_phase_spectra.csv`) has the columns 'wavelength', 'bc01_16ms_lag', 'bc02_16ms_lag', ... , 'sa08_32ms_stat'.
+In order to facilitate eaiser indexing and manipulation of the data I reorganised the data.
+The first thing I did was split the data into two sets of data: 16ms integration time data, and 32ms integration time data which are exported as two csv files (`data/bacteria_16ms.csv` and `data/bacteria_32ms.csv`).
+I then reorganised the data so that the columns were hirearchically indexed by growth phase, gram-positive/gram-negative, bacteria species, and then replicate number.

-When looking at a single growth phase, the data for just that growth phase is used as-is.
+When using just a single growth phase for classification, the data for just that growth phase is used as-is.
-However when using all growth phases, the bacteria samples that do not have data for all three growth phases are discarded.
+However when using all growth phases, the bacteria samples that do not have data for all three growth phases are discarded and for each bacteria sample the data from each growth phase are concatenated into a single row.
 There are 47, 41, and 47 bacteria samples for the lag, log and stationary growth phases, respectively.
 There are 39 bacteria samples with data for all three growth phases, and thus the number of samples used when looking at all the growth phases together is also 39.
+This resulting shape of the data when using all growth phases is thus 39 samples by 3129 spectra readings.
-The class balance within each of the subsets are analysed in the jupyter notebook `Data Analysis.ipynb`.
+The class balance within each of the subsets are looked at in the jupyter notebook `Data Analysis.ipynb`.

-Within each bacteria species there are a number of replicates.
-A replicate is a copy of the bacteria species at possibly different concentration levels.

 There are some large numbers in the dataset (some spectra readings exceed 25,000).
 This poses a problem when training SVM models that use the linear kernel as the linear kernel is very slow for large values.